ACLU says records show racial profiling, mocking of Marine detained by ICE

 Auckerman said VanderKooi's mocking of the veteran showed "disrespect for our men and women in uniform as well as for people with disabilities."

-The Grand Rapids Police Department did not immediately respond to requests for comment.
-In a statement Friday, police said the officer who contacted ICE “did so solely on the nature" of Ramos-Gomez's actions.
+In a statement Friday, the Grand Rapids Police Department said the officer who contacted ICE “did so solely on the nature" of Ramos-Gomez's actions.

 "Contacting ICE is not a routine part of our investigative process.
 Rather, we did this in light of the potential risk to the public’s safety, specifically through a possible act of terrorism," Interim Police Chief David Kiddle said in the statement.
 Kiddle added the investigation determined the officer used “unprofessional language” in his interactions with ICE, which was addressed with the officer.